-This is one of my favourite ways to eat figs-a fresh salad with Balsamic Vinaigrette.
+This is one of my favourite ways to eat figs-in a fresh fig salad with Balsamic Vinaigrette.
 I love the play of sweet and salty with the sweet figs and salty prosciutto.
 Peppery arugula topped with a dressing of balsamic vinaigrette adds sweet-tart flavour that pulls this all together.
-I feel like I’m in Italy when I eat this <3
+Sitting out in the yard for dinner, I feel like I'm in Italy when I eat this <3

 Figs Are Nutritious

-Figs are a very nutritious fruit, high in fiber, vitamins and minerals like iron and calcium.
+Figs are a very nutritious fruit; high in fiber, vitamins and minerals like iron and calcium.
 They retain their minerals and most vitamins when dried and keep very well that way.
-They are a beautiful and luxurious addition to a meat or cheese tray for your party; cut some in half or quarters and leave some whole or use dried figs as a garnish when they’re not in season.
+These ancient fruits are a beautiful and luxurious addition to a meat or cheese tray for your party; cut some in half or quarters and leave some whole or use dried figs as a garnish when they're not in season.

 You Can Grow Your Own Figs-Even In Canada!

 Fig season in Canada varies throughout midsummer to early fall depending on the variety you have and grow quite well in my zone 7 area of coastal BC.
 The fruits can range from green to brown to purple with pale pink to deep red or purple interiors depending on the variety.

 They are such an easy care tree to grow, it is one I highly recommend if you have room for a fruit tree in your yard.
 'Desert King' is the type of fig tree I have in my yard.
 There is a fantastic Fig Growers website that describes the difference between the types of figs and they sell a large variety of them from their online store in Canada.